 Where the Services are rendered for a Customer of IIPL or IIPL itself, the undisputed amount of each invoice (and any disputed amount following its resolution) shall be paid by IIPL within sixty five (65) days of receipt or resolution (of disputed amount),

-Any invoice not disputed within forty five (45) days of receipt shall be assumed to be correct and accepted by IIPL.
+Any invoice not disputed by IIPL within five (5) days of receipt by IIPL shall be assumed to be correct and accepted by IIPL.

+Upon MSME registration certification submission, every invoice shall be paid by IIPL within 45 days of submission by TKNS.

 Expenses